Information about who to contact if your train service is disrupted and the different types of train service disruption.

-You can use the National Rail Enquiries website to check for service disruption on the network today and find alternative journeys.
+You can use the National Rail Enquiries website to check for service disruption on the railway network and find alternative journeys.

 If you have been delayed you may be entitled to compensation.
-Please keep your train ticket and make a note of your journey, as both will be required to support any claim.
+Keep your ticket and make a note of your journey, as both will be required to support a claim.

 Planned disruption (due to engineering works)

 Network Rail needs to restrict access to the rail network to carry out many of its maintenance and renewals activities.
-This work is usually carried out at weekends, or weekdays during the early hours of the morning so that disruption to services is kept to a minimum.
-In most cases the work is planned many weeks in advance, and notices are displayed in relevant stations giving passengers advance notification of the disruption.
+This work is usually carried out at weekends, or during the early hours of the morning on weekdays, so disruption is kept to a minimum.
+In most cases the work is planned weeks in advance, and notices are displayed in stations giving passengers advance notification of the disruption.

-If you are planning a journey, particularly at weekends, journey planners will include alterations where services are affected by engineering work.
-You can check for future engineering work affecting your train operator on specific dates via National Rail Enquiries.
+If you are planning a journey, particularly at weekends, journey planners will identify where engineering work affects your service.
+You can check for future engineering work on the National Rail Enquiries website.

-If you have a complaint regarding service disruption you should first contact the relevant train operating company directly to allow it the opportunity to address your concerns.
-Most complaints can be resolved in the first instance by dealing directly with the company responsible.
+If you have a complaint regarding service disruption you should first contact the relevant train operating company directly to allow them to address your concerns.